ThinkDataEd/student/docs/unit1/lesson9.md

 13. If you were to ask the same group of high school students to write down the number of hours they plan to sleep on a Saturday,
-<strong style="color: red;">how do you think this plot will differ from the first plot?
+<strong style="color: red;">How do you think this plot will differ from the first plot where they reported how many hours they slept on a schoolnight?
 Make a quick sketch.
 Focus your explanation on the shape, center,
 and spread of the distributions.</strong>

 ###**Reflection:**